Villamañán: San Antonio (St. Anthony)

 Even though its official date is June 13, it is celebrated the prior or next Saturday to the official date.

 This holiday is celebrated in honor of St. Anthony, and even though the holiday is in honor of a religious figure, nowadays its celebration has nothing to do with religion.
 Neither are the people who celebrate it religious at all for the most part, which happens with every holiday in Villamañán.
 It's believed in Villamñán that St. Anthony brings good luck to the single and helps them find a significant other.
 It's famous for the beautiful bonfire that is made at night right next to the park known as el Jardín's entrance and that various people jump off.
-Traditions of this night are the band that plays all night in Plaza Mayor and each year comes from different places in Spain, a local contests, celebrated only this night, which consists of selling numbered tickets and then one ticket is chosen and its owner gets several prices and the free cookies and Spanish extremely strong alcoholic drink orujo that are given by volunteers late at night to everyone.
-Nowadays, when the band finishes their show, people continue partying around town until well past the down in places such as the club Puv Savoy and the park el Jardín.
+Traditions of this night are the band that plays all night in Plaza Mayor and each year comes from different places in Spain.